Infill planes old and new

 Longer Workhorse

-A longer sole for truing panels jointing edges.
+A longer sole for truing panels and jointing edges.
+The core pattern is a 14" plane, but longer can be made.

 Available now